About Tax2u Ltd

 *Please note that this does not consider any National Insurance contributions.

 Once we have received your information we calculate based on your income, minus your expenses to gives us a total profit.
-Click here to claim your tax rebate.
+Click here to claim to claim your tax rebate.

 We use the profit to work out how much tax you either owe to HMRC or if you need to get a refund from HMRC for the tax year* and then we send you a copy of the draft for your approval.
 Once you have confirmed the draft we forward it to HMRC to get it processed.
 This can take up to 4 weeks for HMRC to process.